-- \ local indicators. e.g. what are poor people's criteria of wellbeing, and how do they differ from those we assume for them? - \ team contracts and interactions contracts drawn up by teams with agreed norms of behaviour; modes of interaction within teams, including changing pairs, evening discussions, mutual criticism and help; how to behave in the field, etc. (The team may be oustiders only, local people only, or local people and outsiders together) - \ shared presentations and analysis. where maps, models, diagrams, and findings are presented by villagers and/or outsiders, especially to village or community meetings, and checked, corrected and discussed.
+- local indicators. e.g. what are poor people's criteria of wellbeing and illbeing, and how do they differ from those we assume for them?
+Local indicators can be a start or baseline for participatory M and E. - team contracts and interactions contracts drawn up by teams with agreed norms of behaviour; modes of interaction within teams, including changing pairs, evening discussions, mutual criticism and help; how to behave in the field, etc. (The team may be oustiders only, local people only, or local people and outsiders together) - shared presentations and analysis, where maps, models, diagrams, and findings are presented by local people especially to village or community meetings, and checked, corrected and discussed.
 Brainstorming, especially joint sessions with villagers.
 But who talks?
 Who talks how much?
 Who interrupts whom?
 Whose ideas dominate?
-Who lectures? - \ contrast comparisons asking group A to analyse group B, and vice versa.
-This has been used for gender awareness, asking men to analyse how women spend their time. - \ drama and participatory video on key issues, to express problems and explore solutions - \ alternatives to questionnaires.
-A new repertoire of participatory alternatives to the use of questionnaires, which generate shared information which can be added up in tables. - \ immediate report writing.
-If there is to be a report, writing it then and there.
-Easier said than done.
-But remember the files and queues of supplicants waiting when you get back.
-Will the report sit in the I-will-do-it-next-week-when-there-will-be-more-time box, and silt over with layers of later papers?
-And even if you do get round to it, how much will you have forgotten after the lapse of time?
+Who lectures? - contrast comparisons asking group A to analyse group B, and vice versa.
+This has been used for gender awareness, asking men to analyse how women spend their time. - theatre and participatory video on key issues, to express realities and problems, and to explore solutions.
+A powerful and popular approach. - alternatives to questionnaires.
+A new repertoire of participatory alternatives to the use of questionnaires, which generate shared information which can be added up in tables.
+This is developing in an extraordinary way, but is not yet widespread. - listing and card-sorting.
+A super way of enabling many people to express their knowledge, views and preferences, and then sort them into categories or priorities, often using "the democracy of the ground".